-- 40.1.46 Possible indicators of Incels involvement could include: - (a) include derogatory comments/writings/drawings about women - (b) social isolation/exclusion and general signs of radicalization - 60.
+- 61. Possible indicators of Incels involvement could include: - a. include derogatory comments/writings/drawings about women - b. social isolation/exclusion and general signs of radicalization - 62.
 If staff have any concerns about a student being involved with the incel community or sharing incel ideology, they must report this immediately to the DSL/safeguarding team.

-61. Peer-on-peer abuse
+63. Child-on-child abuse

-- 62. Peer-on-peer abuse is when children abuse other children.
-This type of abuse can take place inside and outside of school and online. - 63.
-Peer-on-peer abuse is most likely to include, but may not be limited to: - (a) Bullying (including cyber-bullying, prejudice-based and discriminatory bullying) - (b) Abuse in intimate personal relationships between peers
+- 64. Child-on-child abuse is when children abuse other children.
+This type of abuse can take place inside and outside of school and online. - 65.
+Child-on-child abuse is most likely to include, but may not be limited to: - a.
+Bullying (including cyber-bullying, prejudice-based and discriminatory bullying) - b.
+Abuse in intimate personal relationships between peers - c.
+Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element that facilitates, threatens and/or encourages physical abuse) - d.
+Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element that facilitates, threatens and/or encourages sexual violence) - e.
+Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - f.
+Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party

-- (c) Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element that facilitates, threatens and/or encourages physical abuse) - (d) Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element that facilitates, threatens and/or encourages sexual violence) - (e) Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - (f) Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - (g) Consensual and non-consensual sharing of nudes and semi nudes images and/or videos (also known as sexting or youth produced sexual imagery) - (h) Up skirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - (i) Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element) - 64.
-Where children abuse their peers online, this can take the form of, for example, abusive, harassing, and misogynistic messages; the non-consensual sharing of indecent images, especially around chat groups; and the sharing of abusive images and pornography, to those who don't want to receive such content. - 65.
-If staff have any concerns about peer-on-peer abuse, or a child makes a disclosure to them, report immediately to the DSL. - 66.
-Sexual violence and sexual harassment between children in schools - 67.
-Sexual violence and sexual harassment can occur: - (a) Between 2 children of any age and sex - (b) Through a group of children sexually assaulting or sexually harassing a single child or group of children - (c) Online and face to face (both physically and verbally) - (d) Sexual violence and sexual harassment exist on a continuum and may overlap. - 68.
-Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
-This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school. - 69.
-If a victim reports an incident, staff must make sure they are reassured that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report.
+- g.
+Consensual and non-consensual sharing of nudes and semi nudes images and/or videos (also known as sexting or youth-produced sexual imagery) - h.
+Upskirting typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - i.
+Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element) - 66.
+Where children abuse their peers online, this can take the form of, for example, abusive, harassing, and misogynistic messages; the non-consensual sharing of indecent images, especially around chat groups; and the sharing of abusive images and pornography, to those who don't want to receive such content. - 67.
+If staff have any concerns about child-on-child abuse, or a child makes a disclosure to them, report immediately to the DSL. - 68.
+The academy supports children to understand the law, this could include direct/indirect work from/with the Police Intervention Officer.